jeff5/python-with-science/doc/source/cyclic_trochoid/cyclic_trochoid.rst

 * What determines the number of loops?
 * What values for ``a`` and ``b`` make the curve pass through (0,0)?
   (Hint: where would the guide turtles be at that moment?)

-  A shape in this family is called a "rose".
+A shape in this family, where the curve passes through zero, is called a "rose".

 .. image:: epi_200_200_6.png
    :align: center
-   :scale: 50%
+   :scale: 80%

 * When do the loops become points?
 * Both curves below have 3 loops: what is the difference between them?

 .. image:: epi_200_300_4_1.png
    :align: center
-   :scale: 50%
+   :scale: 60%